Method Definition

 my_array #=> [1, 2, 3]

-If you want to return multiple values, you should explicitly use an array literal [ ]
+If you want to return multiple values, you should explicitly use an array literal [ ].
+Returning unbracketed values like 1, 2, 3 is unsupported.

 Instance method